bz-projects/Ninja-Forms-Merge-Tag-Add-on/readme.txt

 = Ninja Forms Admin Mail Customizer - New Tag "THE_Content" =

 Ninja is a great plugin to create easily now form and application, but if you want to display some things into the mail, you must write new tags and more.
 With Ninja Forms Merge Tag Addon you can add the post content from your single page into your Post Type.
 Ninja Forms can read it and give it in your Admin Mail.
 In the next updates I work for more Ninja Forms Tags.

 = Features of the plugin include: =

 * Return your Content to Mails
 * More features and new tags comes in next updates

 = Documentation & Support =

 Got a problem or need help with Ninja Forms Merge Tag Addon ?
 Than you can write me an e-mail:

 info@benjamin-zekavica.de or you can ask your question in the forums section.

 == Installation ==

 1. Activate the plugin.
 2. Go to Ninja Forms and go to interactions and to your admin mail customizer.
 3. Click the merge icon and choose into the Tag "Merge Addon" your Tag.

 Remember:
 For this Addon your need a free installation of Ninja Forms.

 == Frequently Asked Questions ==

 = Which Features we create for next Updates? =

 More Merge Tags, a customizer and more features.
 If you want different features, than write in the plugin forums and I give my best.

 = Do you need a Source Code? =

 Please check out my repository on Github:

 https://github.com/BenjaminZekavica/Ninja-Forms-Merge-Tag-Add-on

 == Screenshots ==
 1. Go to Ninja Form
 2. Choose the Tab "Merge Addon"

 == Changelog ==

+= 1.1: 07th of March 2018 =

+* Installation Problem.
+Now the plugin load first the ninja forms plugin

-= 1.0: 05th of March 2018 =
+= 1.0: 07th of March 2018 =

 * Inital Release

 == Upgrade Notice ==
 This plugin can use on beginning versions of WordPress 4.0 to 4.9